Theater Arts Full-Time Instructor

 West Valley-Mission Community College District

 The Cilker School of Art & Design at West Valley College is now accepting applications for a full-time, tenure-track instructor in the Department of Theater and Film.
-The successful candidate will possess the ability to teach scenic design, stagecraft, stage lighting, technical production, and general education theater courses.
+The successful candidate will possess the ability to teach scenic design, stagecraft, stage lighting, technical production and general education theater courses.
 There will also be opportunities to design for college productions each semester.

 The successful candidate will lead the technical theater program into that future, providing our students with skills and sensibilities that are critical to traditional and emerging theater and entertainment technologies disciplines.
 Applicants who have the knowledge, skills and life experiences to address the cultural and educational needs of a linguistically and culturally diverse student population are encouraged to apply.

-This is a full-time, 10-month, tenure-track position that begins in Fall 2018.
-Instructional assignments may include day and/or evening classes, Monday through Saturday, as needed and rotate among the Theater faculty.
-It is expected that over several semesters all levels of Theater Arts offered at the college will be taught.
+This is a full-time, 10-month tenure-track position that begins in Fall 2019.
+Instructional assignments may include day and/or evening classes, Monday thru Saturday, as needed and rotate among the Theater faculty.
 This position is represented by the West Valley-Mission Federation of Teachers (WVMFT / AFT Local 6554).

 Work location: West Valley College, Saratoga, CA